mauritssilvis/darts/md/tables/london/London_any_in_any_out.md

-# London dartboard any-in any-out checkouts
+# London dartboard any-in, any-out checkouts

-> Checkout tables for London dartboard any-in any-out darts games
+> Checkout tables for any-in, any-out darts games with the London dartboard

 ## Introduction

-This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in any-in any-out mode.
+This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in any-in, any-out mode.

 Darts games commonly require players to score x01 points, where x is an integer.
 The following table shows the minimum required number of darts to reach such scores in London dartboard any-in, any-out games.